 Spending too much time inside

 Spending time outdoors has been shown to help people lower their stress levels as well as reduce the potential impact of mental health problems, such as seasonal affective disorder.
-Getting outside also improves concentration for children with ADHD, and it is reasonable to assume that it will also positively impact concentration for adults.
+Getting outside, especially when you're working from home in a sales job, also improves concentration for children with ADHD, and it is reasonable to assume that it will also positively impact concentration for adults.

 Drinking too much alcohol (after work)